 SARS-CoV-2, the virus responsible for the COVID-19 pandemic has spread at an alarming rate since the first cases were identified in late 2019 in Wuhan, China.
 The virus can be transmitted from person-to-person in respiratory secretions from symptomatic or asymptomatic individuals.
 Since the virus was new to the human population and death rates are 10 to 50-fold higher than other respiratory viruses, the pandemic has placed excessive demands on the global healthcare network.
 Despite the emergence of multiple vaccines, the outbreak of variants in many parts of the world have made combating this pandemic quite challenging.
 Despite the emergence of multiple vaccines, the outbreak of variants in many parts of the world have made combating this pandemic quite challenging.

 SARS-CoV-2 neutralizing antibodies block binding and entry of the virus into host cells.
-It is desirable to have high levels of neutralizing antibodies in convalescent plasma used to treat patients fighting COVID-19 so that those antibodies can block the virus from further infecting the host.
+It is desirable to have high levels of neutralizing antibodies to block the virus from further infecting the host.
 However, despite convalescing from the disease, not all individuals make high levels of neutralizing antibodies.
-Therefore, there is a clinical need to measure levels of neutralizing antibodies in COVID-19 convalescent plasma.
+Therefore, there is a clinical need to detect levels of neutralizing antibodies in COVID-19 patients.

-In response to these needs, AXIM Biotech has developed a rapid (10-minute) serological diagnostic test that measures SARS-CoV-2 neutralizing antibodies (Nabs).
+In response to these needs, AXIM Biotech has developed a rapid (10-minute) serological diagnostic test that detects SARS-CoV-2 neutralizing antibodies (Nabs).
 Specifically, it is envisioned that the test may be used for:

-- It is specifically testing for neutralizing antibodies, which are those needed to fight COVID-19 within the body
+- It is specifically testing for neutralizing antibodies, which are the antibodies needed to fight COVID-19 within the body

 - Patients get their results in just a few minutes